 We are developing a series of stories for an urban fox named Harbledown through my work with Catching Lives.
 These stories are rooted in the emotions and experiences of our homeless community and provide an amazing outlet for expression and artistic therapy, while producing something of enormous value.
-The first of the books from Harbledown’s series is due for publication in 2017.
+The first book from the series, Harbledown Hope, is published in October 2017.

 Harbledown is a young fox, whose parents were tragically killed in a fox hunt.
-Injured and traumatised, Harbledown anticipates death too, until a large, loving dog named Biggles intervenes.
-But this story of loyalty and rescue is far from straight forward.
-Pursued by a blood thirsty hound, Biggles and the young fox begin their journey toward city lights and the search for shelter, safety, warmth, food and hope.
+Injured and traumatised, he anticipates death too, until a large, loving dog named Biggles intervenes.
+This story of loyalty and rescue is far from straight-forward.
+Pursued by a blood-thirsty hound, Biggles and the young fox begin their journey toward city lights and the search for shelter, safety, warmth, food and hope.

 The urban fox is an animal that clients at Catching Lives can readily relate to – often maligned, beaten, misunderstood and victimised.
 It has been integral to much of the artwork produced.
 The fox first featured in the iconic map of Canterbury produced by Catching Lives clients.